Skip to Main Content

 The menu at Geranium is where its editorial argument becomes clearest.
 Around 80% of the dishes are plant-based, a proportion that is not incidental but structural.
 This is not a restaurant that has added a vegetarian option or redesigned a dish to remove protein.
 The architecture of the menu is constructed around vegetables, seaweed, grains, and fermentation, with occasional fish or shellfish acting as seasoning rather than centrepiece.
 Meat is absent.

 That decision carries implications for the entire sequence of a meal.
-In most tasting-menu formats at this price tier, protein courses provide the meal's structural peaks — the moment around which sauce reductions are built, around which wine pairings are anchored.
+In most tasting-menu formats at this price tier, protein courses provide the meal's structural peaks, the moment around which sauce reductions are built, around which wine pairings are anchored.
 When those peaks are removed or redistributed across a longer plateau of plant-based courses, the kitchen has to find complexity and contrast through different means: texture variation, temperature shifts, fermentation depth, the bitterness of foraged greens against the sweetness of reduction.
-The We're Smart guide, which specifically returned to Geranium to assess a fully vegetable menu, noted the team was in leading form with perfection across details, the right flavours, and products that justified the format.
+The team was noted for strong form, with careful detail, the right flavours, and products that justified the format.

 The format runs to more than 20 courses at dinner, which is standard at this tier in Copenhagen.
 Lunch service on Fridays and Saturdays runs from 12 pm to 3:30 pm; dinner runs from 6 pm to 11 pm on Wednesdays and Thursdays, and from 6:30 pm to 11:30 pm on Fridays and Saturdays.
 The restaurant is closed Sunday through Tuesday.